mtdo/EnhanceQoL/README.md

 * **Instant Messenger** – mini whisper window with tabs, message history and optional fade.
 Toggle with `/eim`.
 * **Gem-Socket Helper** – shows socketable gems below the socket UI.
 * **Aura Tracker** – track buffs and debuffs in custom categories.
 Categories can be exported and imported for easy sharing.

+# Dashboard & Streams

+Use <code>/eqoldash</code> to open the DataHub dashboard and view data from registered streams.

+### Creating external streams

+1. Copy <code>Streams/Template.lua</code> to a new file.
+2. Fill in the required provider fields and implement <code>collect</code>.
+3. Register the stream with <code>EnhanceQoL.DataHub.RegisterStream</code> during addon load.
+4. Optionally add filters, actions or settings.

+For more details, see [docs/Streams.md](docs/Streams.md).

 # Help
 For a full list of configuration checkboxes see [docs/OptionsReference.md](docs/OptionsReference.md).